-A maximum of 25 band members plus the band director will be admitted free via the pass gate; an additional five band members may be allowed with the purchase of a ticket.
-Uniformed spirit squad members (not to exceed 12), a spirit squad coach and a costumed mascot shall also be admitted via a gate list furnished to the host institution by the competing institution's director of athletics or the designee for their game.
+A maximum of 25 band members plus the band director will normally be admitted free via the pass gate; an additional five band members normally may be allowed with the purchase of a ticket.
+Uniformed spirit squad members (not to exceed 12), a spirit squad coach and a costumed mascot normally shall also be admitted via a gate list furnished to the host institution by the competing institution's director of athletics or the designee for their game.
 All other institutional representatives will be admitted only on presentation of a ticket.
 This number could be reduced by the Men's Water Polo Committee based on venue restrictions.
+Please note that due to COVID-19, there will not be any bands, spirit squads, or a costumed mascot permitted at the postponed 2020 National Collegiate Men's Water Polo Championship.